VoicenterTeam/VoicenterEventsSDK/README.md

 ## Usage
-You can initialize it and use it to send and receive events to and from our servers.
+You can initialize and use it to send and receive events to and from our servers.
 - Initialize the constructor with a monitorCode
 ```js
     import EventsSDK from 'voicenter-events-sdk'